IngmarBitter/defenders/md/Christ/Christ.Slides.5.DeathPenalSubstitutionDefended.md

 * Retributive justice distinguishes two levels of moral demand:
   * **Prima facie:** what justice demands at face value, in general
   * **Ultima facie:** what is ultimately required once all moral considerations are weighed
-* Everyday example: prosecutors waive punishment through plea bargains to convict those guilty of heinous crimes
+* Everyday example: prosecutors waive punishment through plea bargains to convict those guilty of more heinous crimes
 * **Joel Feinberg & Hyman Gross:** "A may be justified in violating B's rights when there is no third alternative"
 * In such cases, the agent is **fully justified** in producing an unjust effect